Webster's Unabridged Dictionary - Letter V - Page 14

 Vesicular (a.)
 Having the form or structure of a vesicle; as, a vesicular body.

 Vesicularia (n.)
+(Zool.)
 Any one of numerous species of marine Bryozoa belonging to Vesicularia and allied genera.
 They have delicate tubular cells attached in clusters to slender flexible stems.

 Vesiculata (n. pl.)
 The campanularian medusae.